Building an Ophthalmic ASC? Read These Design Tips First.

 There’s no data that tells us the number of ASCs that have failed because they overbuilt, but it’s a common mistake.
 To right-size your facility, think about your needs, not your wants or expectations, Marasco says.
 Your architect should be asking a lot of questions about your needs.

 Building too big for your case volume can quickly put your ophthalmic ASC on shaky financial ground.
 Be cautious, make your projections based on the actual cases your physicians do, and then round that number down.

-Also look at your physicians’ payer mix, and what types of cases he is doing, and reimbursement trends for those cases.
+Also look at your physicians’ payer mix, and what types of cases he or she is doing, and what the reimbursement trends for those cases are.
 Come up with a conservative estimate, then build based on that.

 When you draw up your plans, make sure you’re able to add on to your building later.
 “It’s far cheaper than starting from scratch,” Marasco notes.

 How many cases do you need to justify owning your own ASC?
 And what happens if you build for that number but fail to reach it?
 Of course, if you fail to reach that threshold, you can always partner with another surgeon and develop the center as a group.
 Keep in mind that you’ll need to get along with that person not just from medical terms but also in business terms.
 Do you have similar goals?
 Do you play well together?
 If you do partner to extend the size of your center, keep in mind that you’ll need agreements to be negotiated and signed regarding equipment, personnel, supplies, management, and ownership.

 A general rule of thumb is that a center needs one operating room per 1,000 to 1,500 cases.
 A typical two-room ASC can be built on about 7,500 square feet.
 Currently, average ASC size in the U.S. is approximately 14,000 square feet.
 Now, the median ASC includes four operating rooms and two procedure rooms.